bluefroguk1/empire-dump/content/Wiki/Religion/Pride.md

 * The Virtuous inspire others to greatness; they do not demean them.
 * Despise the half-hearted, the uncommitted and the pretender.
 ## [[Paragons and Exemplars]]
-Across [[History|history]], the paragons and exemplars of Pride have been amongst the easiest to identify for they are, by nature, rarely reclusive and withdrawn.
-Recognised Paragons and Exemplars of Pride include:
+Across [[History|history]], the [[Paragons and Exemplars|paragons and exemplars]] of Pride have been amongst the easiest to identify for they are, by nature, rarely reclusive and withdrawn.
+Recognised [[Paragons and Exemplars]] of Pride include:
 * The legendary [[Paragon|paragon]] [[Kethry]] of the Kesh kept her peoples' ways alive and ultimately inspired the conquering nation to embrace them.
 * The paragon Richilde inspired the people of [[The Empire|the Empire]] to celebrate their culture and history, and was the first paragon recognised in the modern era.
 * The Highborn paragon [[Lepidus]] kept the spiritual heart of his nation alive during the dark days of the Patrician Council's corruption.